Kai-Qi/BiP-MFT/README.md

 ## 🧬 3.
 Our Dataset: Infant-PWMl-CP Dataset

+The **PWMI-CP MRI dataset** is designed to support research on periventricular white matter injury (PWMI) and its role in predicting the risk of cerebral palsy (CP) in infants.
+It consists of **243 infant MRI cases**, including:

+- 122 infants diagnosed with PWMI:
+  - 90 CP cases
+  - 32 non-CP cases
-The PWMI-CP MRI dataset focuses on the study of periventricular white matter injury (PWMI) and its role in predicting the risk of cerebral palsy (CP) in infants.
-It consists of 243 MRI scan cases, including 122 infants diagnosed with PWMI (90 CP cases and 32 non-CP cases) and 121 infants with normal MRI scans as controls.
-The dataset includes multi-modal MRI scans, such as T1-weighted and T2-weighted imaging, acquired using 3.0T and 1.5T MRI scanners.
-The dataset provides annotated lesion regions using expert radiologist segmentation, making it a valuable resource for studying PWMI-related brain abnormalities and developing automated diagnostic models for CP risk assessment.
+- 121 healthy controls with normal MRI scans.

+The dataset includes **multi-modal MRI sequences** such as T1-weighted and T2-weighted scans, acquired from both 3.0T and 1.5T MRI systems.
+Expert-annotated lesion segmentations are provided for PWMI cases, making this dataset a valuable resource for studying brain abnormalities and developing automated diagnostic models for early CP risk assessment.

 ![Image text](visualization.png)

 The dataset (Infant-PWMl-CP.zip, 2.86GB) and dataset documentation are available for download at [Google Drive](https://drive.google.com/drive/folders/1yBVICW9lcDANth-RlwJy1C9M6QNXJ0L2?usp=sharing) or [Baidu Netdisk](https://pan.baidu.com/s/1XiwKp7Ayc81qefs3eu7pGg?pwd=fae8).